curl/everything-curl/libcurl-http/headerapi.md

 ## Header folding

-HTTP/1 headers supports a deprecated format called "folding", which means that there is a continuation line after a header, making the line "folded".
+HTTP/1 headers supports a deprecated format called *folding*, which means that there is a continuation line after a header, making the line folded.

-The headers API supports folded headers and returns such contents "unfolded" - where the different parts are separated by a single whitespace character.
+The headers API supports folded headers and returns such contents unfolded - where the different parts are separated by a single whitespace character.

 ## When